Please register or login to continue

 'Verily, I am inclined to believe that in every mystery, there is a definite answer to the riddle that beguiles the investigation'.

-'I would hope that, this will be the case!'
-Bonheur had muttered.
+'I would hope that this will be the case!'
+Bonheur muttered.

 'My Bohemian spirit?
 A good warm bath would do for a beginning!'

-'From your explanation Sir Redfield, the murders of the British diplomats were perpetrated in their own homes within secrecy.
-The local police had retrieved no significant clues, except the fact that the diplomats were killed in the manner of an execution effectuated by a seasoned professional, and a poniard was discovered.
-What I don't understand is the genuine motive for these atrocious murders', I had stated.
+'From your explanation, Sir Redfield, the murders of the British diplomats were perpetrated in their own homes within secrecy.
+The local police retrieved no significant clues, except that the diplomats were killed in the manner of an execution, effectuated by a seasoned professional.
+A poniard was discovered.
+What I don't understand is the genuine motive for these atrocious murders', I stated.

-'The motive Inspector Cauvain has not been yet determined, but there seems to be the implication that some evasive organisation attached to a secret international plot is behind the murders', Sir Redfield had insinuated.
+'The motive, Inspector Cauvain, has not yet been determined, but there seems to be the implication that some evasive organisation attached to a secret international plot is behind the murders', Sir Redfield insinuated.

-'Are you suggesting that there is a secret plot that has been devised by a foreign association?
+'Are you suggesting that there is a secret plot devised by a foreign association?
 Although it does seem quite feasible, what do you base your assumption on?'

-'I rather believe that the world of the early 20th century has begun to differ positively than the previous century, but much to my chagrin, it has not!'
+'I rather believe that the world of the early 20th century has begun to differ positively from the previous century, but much to my chagrin, it has not!'

 'The Utopian vision of the artists!'

-'As for the original question gentlemen, there was a note received by one of the officials at the British Embassy that had inculpated, an anonymous group that claimed the murders', Sir Redfield disclosed.
+'As for the original question, gentlemen, there was a note received by one of the officials at the British Embassy that inculpated an anonymous group that claimed responsibility for the murders', Sir Redfield disclosed.

-'It must be an anarchist group Sir Redfield—for they have been infiltrating my country of France for decades', Bonheur had proclaimed.
+'It must be an anarchist group, Sir Redfield— for they have been infiltrating my country, France, for decades!'
+Bonheur proclaimed.

-'I have heard about the mention of the Assassins before in my research of secret societies sir, but I was led to believe that this ancient order had long been exterminated and was now a mere historical reference of the past.
+'I have heard of the mention of the Assassins before in my research of secret societies, Sir, but I was led to believe that this ancient order had long been exterminated and was now a mere historical reference of the past'.

-'Are there any other substantial clues or information Sir Redfield?'
-Bonheur had queried.
+'Are there any other substantial clues or information, Sir Redfield?'
+Bonheur queried.

 'No, except the note and its vivid contents!'
 Sir Redfield remarked.

-I was loath to make the disclosure of the mysterious note or reference to the secret society of the Assassins to the captain, because I did not want to confuse him with unfounded speculation that was perhaps manipulated by the killer to make us believe, in the culpability of the Assassins.
-What was instead my priority was proving the motive first, then the principal affiliation of the culprit.
-It had appeared that the murderer was agile on his feet and execution of the crime that he was able to not only abscond from the police, but avoid so easily being detected as well, by any nearby witness.
+I was loath to disclose the mysterious note or reference to the secret society of the Assassins to the captain, as I did not want to confuse him with unfounded speculation, which might have been manipulated by the killer to make us believe in the culpability of the Assassins.

-Sir Redfield had provided us a motor vehicle or automobile that allowed us to freely have access from the hotel to the affluent quarter of Beylerbeyi near the Bosporus, where some of the foreign diplomats had resided.
-Besides the British, there were French and German nationals in this particular area.
-Naturally, my driving experience of this new revolutionary machine was not precisely extensive, but we had managed.
+Sir Redfield had provided us with a motor vehicle, allowing us easy access between the hotel and the affluent quarter of Beylerbeyi near the Bosphorus, where several foreign diplomats resided.
+In addition to the British, there were French and German nationals living in this area.
+Naturally, my experience driving this new revolutionary machine was not extensive, but we managed.

-'Do you think it wise inspector to drive this machine, upon these cobblestones and dirt roads of Constantinople?'
-Bonheur had queried.
+‘Do you think it wise, inspector, to drive this machine on the cobblestones and dirt roads of Constantinople?’
+Bonheur queried.

-'Have you ever ridden one of these new contrivances?'
+‘Have you ever driven one of these contraptions before?’

-'Indeed, my experience is limited, but rest assure that you are in good hands!'
+‘Indeed, my experience is limited, but rest assured, you are in good hands!’

-'I don't see that many other vehicles on the streets, except the occasional foreigner'.
+‘I don't see many other vehicles on the streets, except the occasional foreigner’.

 ‘Exactly!
 We are in the 20th century now.
 Don't be so pessimistic, my boy!’